koopjs/koopjs.github.io/_posts/2022-08-08-koop-road-map.md

 ---
 layout: post
-title:  "Koop Road Map 2022 -2023"
+title:  "Koop Road Map 2022 - 2023"
 date:   2022-08-08
 author: Rich Gwozdz
 ---

-Koop Roadmap for 2022-2023

 Hello Koop User Community!
 I'd like to shared some proposed changes with you.
 They are listed below in order of expected implementation.
-Please reach out with any feedback or additions.
+Please comment on this [issue](https://github.com/koopjs/koop/issues/386) with any feedback or suggestions.
 It's our hope to start implementing these changes soon.

 1) Move Koop's core-dependencies to a monorepo